IsoPhase-security/IsoPhase/README.md

 ## **IsoPhase Source Code**
 `code` folder contains the source code of IsoPhase.
 ## **Pipeline Application List**
-In section 5 discussion, we mention that it is general that data processing applications follow the pipeline style data transfer.
+In section 5 discussion, we mentioned that it is general that data processing applications follow the pipeline style data transfer.

 This folder contains the list of most popular applications in the corresponding framework's topic in the GitHub.
 We evaluated them and found they all follow the pipeline style data transfer.

 Details are shown in `list.md`.

 ## **Kernel Module**
-We use a configurable kernel module to block unintended syscalls.
+In section 2.1.2, we mentioned that IsoPhase uses a kernel module to block unintended syscalls.

+This folder contains the source code of a configurable kernel module.

 Details are in `tools/kernel_module`.